slvnlrt/spacedrive/audit_reports/NET-03_SYNC.md

 **Vulnerability Type:** Missing Authorization / Broken Access Control

 #### Description
 The sync protocol accepts `StateChange` messages containing a `device_id` field.
-The system blindly trusts this field to determine which device's state is being updated.
-It **does not verify** that the `device_id` in the message matches the `device_id` of the authenticated peer connection.
+Verification confirmed that `SyncProtocolHandler` trusts this field blindly and does not cross-check it against the authenticated `from_device` ID of the peer connection.

 #### Vulnerable Code
 *   `core/src/service/network/protocol/sync/handler.rs`:
     ```rust
     SyncMessage::StateChange { device_id, ... } => {
-        // No check that device_id == from_device
+        // VERIFIED: Payload device_id is used directly for DB updates
         peer_sync.on_state_change_received(StateChangeMessage { device_id, ... })
     }
     ```